Resistor52/DifferentialAnalysis/README.md

 echo $PROD_VOLUME
 ```

+>> TIP: Drop any of these commands into ChatGPT or Bard for a detailed explaination.

 9. [In the DFIR_Host SSH Session] Make a snapshot of the `PROD_volume` and set the `name` tag value to `REFERENCE`using the command as follows:
 ```
 REFERENCE_SNAPSHOT=$(aws ec2 create-snapshot --volume-id $PROD_VOLUME --description "Snapshot of REFERENCE volume created on 2023-07-25 14:07:14 PST" --tag-specifications "ResourceType=snapshot,Tags=[{Key=Name,Value=REFERENCE}]" --query SnapshotId --output text)